 - Arbitration: another alternative when informal negotiations fail is arbitration.
 Arbitration is similar to mediation in that both sides present their concerns and thoughts to the arbitrator.
 However, unlike reaching an agreement at mediation, which is entirely voluntary, the decision at an arbitration is made by the arbitrator and is binding on both parties.

 - Final Trial: if all formal and informal negotiation processes fail, the case will be decided by the judge at a final trial.
 You are always entitled to your “day in court” if you cannot reach an agreement with your spouse.
 The divorce lawyers at Marx, Altman, & Johnson bring extensive experience and passion to their courtroom practice and are always prepared to protect the interests of their clients.

 - To protect your rights during the divorce, hiring an attorney is essential, and working with an experienced attorney who has worked in the litigation of contested divorces can mean the difference between a favorable or unfavorable result for issues of custody and division of property.
 It is almost impossible to avoid experiencing stress during a divorce, but an experienced contested divorce lawyer can help make the process feel much less uncertain and frightening.

 When is it Best to Undertake a Contested Divorce?

 If you have any hesitation at all regarding an agreed divorce and the discussions you have had with your spouse, it is vital to speak with a complex divorce attorney about your circumstances.
-While it is important to work with an attorney, whether your divorce is contested or not, it is also essential that you do not agree to a particular type of divorce until you have spoken with a contested divorce lawyer.
+While it is important to work with an attorney, whether your divorce is contested or not, it is also essential that you do not agree to a particular type of divorce until you have spoken with a divorce lawyer that can handle the complex issues in your specific situation.